samebr0dy/LauncherEPTA/README.md

 - Basic Tkinter interface to update and launch the game.
 - Lets you choose where the game files are installed.
 - Stores the username, game directory and installed version in `AppData/EPTAData` (or `~/.config/EPTAData`).
+- Allows setting a custom base Java command in the config and appending extra launch arguments through the UI.

 ## Usage
 1. Install the dependencies: